Hmzbo/Football-Analytics-with-Deep-Learning-and-Computer-Vision/README.md

 Steps:
 1. Clone the repository using the command `git clone https://github.com/Hmzbo/Football-Analytics-with-Deep-Learning-and-Computer-Vision.git `
-2. Install the required libraries listed in the file `requirement.txt`, you can use the command `pip install -r requirements.txt` or `conda env create -f environment.yml`
+2. Install the required libraries listed in the file `requirement.txt`, you can use the command `conda env create -f environment.yml` to create the conda env I use but make sure the pytorch installation is compatible with your machine.
 3. Use the command `steamlit run main.py` to start the application.

 ## Features